 The "application/ohttp-keys" format is a media type that identifies a serialized collection of key configurations.
-The content of this media type comprises one or more key configuration encodings (see Section 3.1) that are concatenated.
+The content of this media type comprises one or more key configuration encodings (see Section 3.1) that are concatenated; see Section 10.1 for a definition of the media type.